Current YGCC Leadership

 Koen is a sixth-year PhD student in Molecular Biology and the Systems Biology Institute.
 His research aims to modify protein pharmaceuticals with unnatural amino acids to extend protein half-life and to lower their injection frequency.
 To explore the commercial opportunities of this technology, Koen is also working on customer discovery as part of a team in the Yale Accelerator for Innovation Development program.
 He also likes hiking, cooking Flemish mussels, and spending time with friends.

-Alisia Botthof, Associate Manager of Activities
+Alisia Botthof, Assistant Vice President of Activities

 Alisia is a second-year MS student in work and organizational psychology, planning to graduate in Germany next year, where she also did her bachelor's in psychology.
 During her master's she is attending Yale for one year.
 Her research here focuses on the association between self-esteem and emotion-expression in romantic couples.
 Outside school and work she loves sports like dancing and skiing.
 Good for her that her hometown Munich is close to the Alps.
 She also enjoys cooking and baking on lazier days.